Our buying approach

 • Ensure you email your invoice to the correct email address HUD.invoices@HUD.govt.nz.

-• Submit a complete and accurate invoice, ie one that meets the requirements of the Goods & Services Tax Act 1985.
+• Submit a complete and accurate invoice, such as one that meets the requirements of the Goods & Services Tax Act 1985.

 • If your business is GST-registered, include your GST number and the words "Tax Invoice" (this is a requirement until 1 April 2023 - after this date only your GST number will be required).